uvsmtid/common-salt-states/docs/getting_started.md

 # Getting Started #

+This document is about getting started in framework set by these common Salt states.
+For Salt introduction itself refer to [the official documentation][4].

 All steps are applicable to any OS, however, examples are given for RedHat Linux 5 (RHEL5).

-The content is also about example where Salt is installed for the first time for both Salt master and Salt minion on the same single host.
+The steps below assume that both Salt master and Salt minion are installed on the same single host for the first time.

 ## Initial Salt setup ##